santi1110/bd-KindlePublishingService/README.md

 ### Ambiguity, Complexity, and Scope

-Ambiguity will be increasing from Unit 4’s project as you make your way through the Unit 6 project mastery tasks.
+Ambiguity will be increasing from prior unit's projects as you make your way through the Unit 6 project mastery tasks.
 We’ll assume you’ll be using the design document to understand the requirements and how to implement each API, so the tasks will contain fewer details.
 After walking you through something once, we won’t be mentioning it again in each subsequent task.
 For example, we used Dagger